Skip to main content

 • Park anywhere in the large circular parking lot

-• The Canopy Tour and Challenge Course facilities are part of the Outdoor Education Center which is located in the University Research Forest.
-Please park near the gravel trail to the right of the WestVaco Conference Building.
+• Please park near the gravel trail to the right of the WestVaco Conference Building.
 No parking pass or validation is needed.

 • An Adventure WV staff member will meet you in the parking lot.
 Please remain in the parking lot area until our staff arrives to greet you.